aarondavidpolley/MunkiPostInstall/README.md

 # MunkiPostInstall

-2020-07-22: MacAdmins slack user has confirmed this is compatible with Munki 5 and is still useful!
+2020-07-22: MacAdmins slack user franks has confirmed this is compatible with Munki 5 and is still useful!

 Munki 5 Without Script: https://www.dropbox.com/s/vatmssrqcsaw5hn/Aaron-no%20helper.mov?dl=0